Merchant Stories: Real stories from real people – successes and struggles from the small business owner.

 There is your answer.

-So, when I pressed him about Wicked Garlic’s future plans, he is coy.
+When I pressed him about Wicked Garlic’s future plans, he is coy.
 He doesn’t want to reveal them.
-Shortly after, he relents and gives me a hint of what is about to go on.
-“We are going to open a new branch soon,” he says.

 But why does he do all of this?

 Is it growth that excites him?
 Is he trying to be rich?
-Does he maybe have some form of OCD?
+Does he have plans to conquer F&B in Singapore, and then France?

-On the 6th of November, Stanley – the secretive, analytical, process-optimizing boss – shut down his restaurant for a day and helped a little girl who’s ill fulfil her dream at Wicked Garlic.
+So on one day in November, Stanley, the boss of Wicked Garlic – the private, analytical, process-optimizing boss, the one who even analyzed aircon vents and pan thickness for his chefs – shut down his restaurant for a day and helped a little girl fulfil her dream of being an Italian chef at Wicked Garlic.